physics-chalmers/tif285/doc/LectureNotes/_build/html/_sources/content/BayesianStatistics/MaxEnt/MaxEnt.md

 <!-- !split -->
 ### Continuous case

-Return to monkeys, but now with different probabilities for each bin.Then
+Let us return to the monkeys, but now with different probabilities for each bin.
+Then

 $$